 - Other expenses: When you incur other expenses that are not essential to your survival, they should also be considered as wants.
 Some people prefer to buy any catchy items they come across in the supermarket or online stores.

 If you intend to save money, you should consider avoiding purchasing items you think are non-essential to you and keep the money for another day.

 According to the 50-30-20 budget rule, you should keep 20 percent of your income for your savings and debt repayment plan.

 When debt-free, you can easily save 20 percent of your income or add the extra to another expense category with higher demands.
 Expenses that fall under this category include.

 - Building your savings: You have to save money for the future.
 Your savings will cover your retirement plans, vacations, investments, and other expenses that may arise in the future.

 - Paying your debt: If you have an outstanding debt to clear, you should find a means to clear off your debt with your monthly income.
-Note that when you pay a small percent of the debt every month, you will find it easier to clear your debt faster and focus more energy on saving.
+Note that when you pay a small percentage of the debt every month, you will find it easier to clear your debt faster and focus more energy on saving.

 Creating budget categories will be challenging when you don’t have the necessary budgeting plans for your money.
 However, these 3 best budgeting categories have been created to help people stick to their simple budgets.